About

 Tanya

-Shaar Hayichud Vehaemunah, beginning of Chapter 6
+Shaar Hayichud Vehaemunah, end of Chapter 10

 - Rambam